 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
 That’s why our study skills tutors in the Baltimore region focus on the larger picture.
-We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
 This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 With our study skills program, your child will learn strategies including: